 One great example is related to testing.
-In many cases when the team arrives at the end of the sprint, they will decide to keep some areas untested to ensure they can deliver on time.
-If tested, it will result in the team postponing the feature planned for the following sprint in order to run the missing tests.
+In many cases, when the team arrives at the end of the sprint, they will decide to keep some areas untested to ensure they can deliver on time.
+If tested, it will result in the team postponing the feature planned for the following sprint to run the missing tests.
 Therefore, the technical debt is areas of the application that are not tested, which adds more risk to the application.

 Unplanned technical debt